thedumbestcat/FNF-Midis/README.md

 My YT:
 https://www.youtube.com/c/UninterestingKidPlays/

-# RomainRo_218's MIDIS
+# thedumbestcat's MIDIS

 Hey !
 I'm Romain and i'm an idiot :D

 I make these midis when i have time or when i'm bored.

-If you want to use them, please credit this repository !
+If you want to use them, please credit me or this repository !